siriusastrebe/syc/README.md

 `change` has the following properties available to it:

-`change.variable` - The variable whose property was modified.

-`change.property` - The modified property's name.
-The actual changed value can be found in `change.variable[change.property]`.

-`change.change` - The actual changed value, shorthand for `change.variable[change.property]`

-`change.root` - The root of the syc variable that triggered the watcher.

-`change.oldValue` - A record of the previous value held in `change.variable[change.property]`.

-`change.type` - Any one of `add`, `update` or `delete`.

-`change.local`, `change.remote` One of these will be true depending on the origin of the change.
+    change.variable  // The variable whose property was modified. change.property  // The modified property's name.
+The actual changed value can be found in change.variable[change.property]. change.change    // The actual changed value, shorthand for `change.variable[change.property]` change.root      // The root of the syc variable that triggered the watcher. change.oldValue  // A record of the previous value held in `change.variable[change.property]`. change.type      // Any one of `add`, `update` or `delete`. change.local     // True if the change originated locally. change.remote    // True if the change was received from elsewhere.

-*Note:* Server side watchers have access to the originating socket `function (changes, socket)`.
+*Note:* Server side watchers have access to the originating socket:

+    function (changes, socket)

 You can also specify preferences:

     syc.watch(object, alertMe, {remote: true, local: true, recursive: false})

-Specifying `remote` or `local` as false will cause the watcher to ignore changes that originate either locally or remotely. `remote` and `local` both default to `true`. `recursive` defaults to `false`.
+`remote` and `local` default to true.
+Setting them to false will ignore changes from that origin.

+`recursive` defaults to `false`.
 If recursive is true, all descendants to the object in question will be watched.
-Any new children object/arrays created after the watcher will automatically be given a trigger for the same function.
-Objects that whose references were deleted after the watcher was created will automatically be unwatched.
+New descendants created later on will also be given the watcher.
+Descendants removed from the object will automatically be unwatched.

 ### Unwatching

-You can unwatch an existing watcher:

-    syc.unwatch(func, object)
+    syc.unwatch(function, object)

 Object is an optional parameter.
-If its left blank, then all watcher that utilizes the function will be deleted.
+If blank, then all watcher that utilizes the function will be deleted.

 ## Verifiers (Server side)

 While watchers are good for alerting changes after they happen, often you'll want to verify that a client's change is harmless before it takes effect.
-Verifiers look similar to watchers, but will accept a change only if the function returns true.
+Verifiers have identical syntax to watchers, but will accept a change only if the function returns true.

     function check (change, socket) {
       if (typeof change.change !== 'string')